t0k4rt/syncbrowser/README.md

 Syncbrowser is a quick and dirty piece of code that enables to browse simultaneously the same website on different browser (mobile, tablet, desktop).

+## compatibility ...

+Recent browsers only, for the time being it has been tested with last versions of chrome, firefox, safari ios 7, android 4.3 It requires websocket.

 ## Quick start

 Three quick start options are available: